 Voices in the Pines – True Stories From the New Jersey Pine Barrens

-Almost eighty years ago Henry Charlton Beck, Camden Courier Post reporter and later Methodist minster began chronicling the people and the history of the Pine Barrens for his weekly column.
+Almost eighty years ago Henry Charlton Beck, Camden Courier Post reporter and later Episcopalian minster began chronicling the people and the history of the Pine Barrens for his weekly column.
 A short time later a number of his stories were collated into Forgotten Towns of Southern New Jersey.
 This book was the first serious look at the culture of the Pine Barrens as told by the people who call it home – the Pineys.
 His book, and the follow-up volume More Forgotten Towns of Southern New Jersey paved the way for generations of cultural historians, ghost town hunters, and Pine Barrens enthusiasts.

 Karen Riley’s second book, Voices in the Pines: True Stories from the New Jersey Pine Barrens, is worthy as an heir to those epic titles.
 This book is a refreshing look at the culture of the Pine Barrens today in which the author takes the reader right to the heart of modern day pineylore.